 As a federal agency that administers discretionary programs, IMLS is funded through the annual federal appropriations process.
 This begins by working with the White House Office of Management and Budget each fall to determine an appropriate budget request for the next fiscal year (October 1 - September 30).
-For example, in the fall of 2006, this process began for the budget request for Fiscal Year 2008, which begins on October 1, 2007.
+For example, in the fall of 2021, this process began for the budget request for Fiscal Year 2023, which begins on October 1, 2022.

-In early February the President issues his request—for IMLS and all federal agencies that use discretionary funds—to Congress.
+Traditionally, in early February the President issues his request—for IMLS and all federal agencies that use discretionary funds—to Congress.
 Using this request as a guideline, Congress then works to pass an appropriations bill that the President will sign into law.
-There are several stages to this process, including passage of a budget resolution, drafting of the specific appropriations bills, voting on proposed amendments to the bills, and conferences to resolve differences in the House and Senate versions of the bills.
+There are several stages to this process, including adoption of a budget resolution, drafting of the specific appropriations bills, voting on proposed amendments to the bills, and conferences to resolve differences in the House and Senate versions of the bills.

-IMLS Budget Table FY17-FY19 (PDF, 36KB)
+IMLS Budget Table FY 2021 – FY 2023 (PDF, 164KB)